RustyGentleman/Worldbuilding/Elfin.md

 	noun		fi'revyali		tomorrow (at nighttime) noun		fye				an aquatic animal
-	adj		fye				aquatic; living (predominantly) in or belonging to water noun		fyelsi			a fish or other fish-like animal verb		fyeshal			to swim; to move like an aquatic animal noun		fyeshal			the act of swimming noun		hile				emptiness, absence (in general, or of something) noun		enihile			(of an action) a result or outcome verb		enihile			(of an action) resulting in or having the outcome of
+	adj		fye				aquatic; living (predominantly) in or belonging to water noun		fyenya			an aquatic plant
+	noun		fyelsi			a fish or other fish-like animal verb		fyeshal			to swim; to move like an aquatic animal noun		fyeshal			the act of swimming noun		fynir				a sea or ocean; a very large body of water noun		hile				emptiness, absence (in general, or of something) noun		enihile			(of an action) a result or outcome verb		enihile			(of an action) resulting in or having the outcome of